-Exchange.
-A company is also required to have a minimum number of publicly held shares in order to list its preferred stock or secondary classes of common stock on Nasdaq's Global and Capital Market tiers; 14 subscription receipts on Nasdaq's Capital Market tier; or paired share units on Nasdaq's Global Select or Global Market tiers.
+Nasdaq's Global and Capital Market tiers; subscription receipts on Nasdaq's Capital Market tier; or paired share units on Nasdaq's Global Select Market tier.
 Currently, Nasdaq Rule 5005(a)(35) defines "publicly held shares" as "shares not held directly or indirectly by an officer, director or any person who is the beneficial owner of more than 10 percent of the total shares outstanding.
 Determinations of beneficial ownership in calculating publicly held shares shall be made in accordance with Rule 13d-3 under the Act."
 As discussed above, the current definition of publicly held shares does not exclude securities subject to resale restrictions, which may result in a security with limited liquidity satisfying the Exchange's initial listing requirements related to publicly held shares and qualifying to list on the Exchange.